rvsrvs/jasdev.github.io/_posts/2019-11-2-operator-etymology.md

 Two things would likely happen.

-We would likely confuse folks by tautologically pushing the definition of “to map” even further: “things that can be mapped are ‘mappable,’ wait, what _exactly_ does mapping mean?”
+We would confuse folks by tautologically pushing the definition of “to map” even further: “things that can be mapped are ‘mappable,’ wait, what _exactly_ does mapping mean?”

-Secondly,—and the counterintuitive bit—is that by not using commonplace terms, Swift would become an island relative to other communities and, in a sense, that’s gate-keeping others out while also cutting ourselves off from the decade’s worth of existing literature and adding translation overhead.
+Secondly,—and the counterintuitive bit—is that by not using commonplace terms, Swift would become an island relative to other communities and, in a sense, that’s gate-keeping others out while also cutting ourselves off from existing literature and adding translation overhead.

 ---